BigDipper7/SJ-KnowledgeGraphMS/README.md

 - Need to change many alert to a new type, just like flash
 - enhance: concurrency many people delete one at same time;
 - enhance: flash with args
-- enhance: Unknown char may make your delete char failed. like this sting ' natural person'
-  {just copy and paste}, the beginning of this string is an Unknown char, invisible also.
 - enhance: return is true or false for delete action
 - enhance: change to delete useless log clause